 if one player leads 12 games to nil the 13th game is still a tiebreaker

 You will be awarded one point for every game you win, i.e. player A beats player B 8 games to 5: player A gets 8 points on the scoreboard, player B gets 5 points.

-It is the responsibility of the winner to record the score by sending the results to the scorekeeper to email@example.com.
-Also it is the responsibility of someone receiving a walkover to send the results to the scorekeeper too.
+It is the responsibility of the winner to record the score (or claim a walkover win) by sending the results to email@example.com

 Please try and resolve any disputes yourself and in an adult manner!